thehimanshugorial/Coding-Raja-Technologies-Internship/README.md

-# Coding-Raja-Technologies-Internship
+# Task 1 - Sentiment Analysis on Social Media Data (Twitter Sentiment Analysis)

-Task - Sentiment Analysis on Social Media Data (Twitter Sentiment Analysis) This project dives into the world of social media sentiment, helping you understand and analyze the emotions behind tweets.
+This project dives into the world of social media sentiment, helping you understand and analyze the emotions behind tweets.

-Key Features:
+## Key Features:

 Python-Powered: Built using the Python programming language, our project showcases the simplicity and effectiveness of Python for natural language processing tasks.

 NLTK Library: Harness the capabilities of the Natural Language Toolkit (NLTK) to preprocess and analyze text data, enabling sentiment analysis on a large scale.